-All businesses must pay taxes, just as individuals must.
+Just like individuals, all businesses must pay taxes.
 The bad news for businesses is that they have more taxes to pay.
 The good news is that many of these taxes are deductible as business expenses.

-This article looks at different kinds of taxes businesses must pay and whether they are deductible or not.
+Learn more about different kinds of taxes that businesses must pay and whether they are deductible or not.

 The IRS is very clear on this: You cannot deduct federal income taxes These are the taxes you pay on your business income, and you can't deduct the taxes you paid the IRS.

-Self-employment taxes are paid by business owners for Social Security/Medicare benefits.
+Self-employment taxes are paid by business owners for Social Security and Medicare benefits.
 The amount is based on the profit of the company, but the business does not pay these taxes; they are paid on the individual's personal tax return.

 Like FICA taxes paid by employees, self-employment taxes are not deductible.
 But, as part of the calculation for your self-employment tax, you can deduct half of the amount of the tax as part of the calculation for your personal adjusted gross income.